 A detailed statement of what constitutes academic dishonesty and plagiarism is included in every course.
-By registering for a course, students agree to abide by this statement.
+Students agree to abide by this statement.
 Academic dishonesty will result in disciplinary action and possible dismissal from the University.

-The University is committed to helping students understand the seriousness of plagiarism, which is defined as the use of the work and ideas of others without proper documentation.
-Students who submit course materials or examination responses that are found to be plagiarized will receive an F on the plagiarized assignment, may receive a grade of F for the course and may face dismissal from the University.
+The University is committed to helping students understand the seriousness of plagiarism, which is defined as the use of the work and ideas of others without proper citation.
+Students who submit course materials or examination responses that are found to be plagiarized are subject to discipline under the academic code of conduct policy.